BcryptNet/bcrypt.net/readme.md

 ```

 By default the library uses SHA384 hashing of the passphrase, the material generated is then passed to bcrypt to form your hash via the usual bcrypt routine.
-If you want to specify a different version of SHA, or just wish to explicitely set in your code the version used in case it ever changes in a major release of the library,
+If you want to specify a different version of SHA, or just wish to explicitly set in your code the version used in case it ever changes in a major release of the library,
 you can do so by using the following change to the above.

 ```csharp